mimik-mimOE-ai/mimOE-ai-developer-guide/readme.md

 ## Implementing the Demonstration Scenarios

-The first scenario you'll run is a single-agent scenario under Agent Collection.
+The `first scenario` you'll run is a single-agent scenario under Agent Collection.

-In the second scenario, you'll add an Nvidia Orin device to the mimik Service Mesh as an Agent Machine.
+In the `second scenario`, you'll add an Nvidia Orin device to the mimik Service Mesh as an Agent Machine.
 You'll then create a new Agent Collection that includes the Agent Machine you created in the first scenario and the Nvidia Agent Machine.
 For this scenario, you’ll also make a distinctly named Agent Collection on the Coordinator Machine.

-In the third scenario, you'll add two more Agent Machines to the mimik Service Mesh and run all under another distinctly named Agent Collection.
+In the `third scenario`, you'll add two more Agent Machines to the mimik Service Mesh and run all under another distinctly named Agent Collection.

 ### Scenario 1: Setting up and running a Single Agent Collection scenario